charlie-vf/genshin-recipes-blog/README.md

 Project Goals:
 - Users should be able to see a list of recipes they have interacted with (liked/marked as made)
+- Users should be able to see a list of recipes by users they follow
 - Users should be able to search for content using keywords
 - Users should be able to see the most popular content on the site